Team

 Georg accomplished his MSc in Engineering Physics at the Graz University of Technology in the group of H. Plank.
 There he used additive particle beam based fabrication techniques for the development of a nano-mechanical gas sensor.
 His research was awarded with the Advancement Award of the Graz University of Technology and the Research Scholarship sponsored by the Chamber of Commerce.
 Georg visited the group for four months from Nov 2016.
 Now he is a PhD student of the IST graduate school, the Vienna Doctoral Program on Complex Quantum Systems (CoQuS) and he recently won a DOC fellowship.
 Email: georg.arnold@ist.ac.at

-Interns and Rotation Students
+Rotation Students, Interns and Visiting Students

 Alejandro Andrés Juanes